 [122] I have found that some of the information was supplied in confidence, which weighs against disclosure of that information.
 However, I have also found that the applicant's pre-existing knowledge weighs in favour of disclosure of some of the disputed information.
 In other words, one relevant circumstance weighs against disclosure and the other weighs in favour of disclosure.
 Given this, with one exception, I find that the applicable presumptions must stand.
-However, when it comes to a small amount of information in the records that relates to two Society employees and their professional governing body, 109 I find that the applicant's pre-existing knowledge of this specific information rebuts the applicable s.
-22(3)(d) presumption.
-110
+However, when it comes to a small amount of information in the records that relates to two Society employees and their professional governing body,109 I find that the applicable s.
+22(3)(d) presumption.110